Bunny-0/Java_Task/readme.txt

-"Good [morning/afternoon], everyone.
+https://chatgpt.com/share/685637eb-cfd4-8012-864b-ada5241438a3"Good [morning/afternoon], everyone.
 Today, I will be presenting an overview of Clojure and its applications.
 Here's the agenda for our discussion:

 1. We’ll begin by understanding What Clojure is.